clio/inheritance_integer_type/README.md

 end
 ```

 The problem with this approach is that `type` is a string (and by default it is 255 characters).
 This is a little ridiculous.
 For comparison, if we had a state machine with X states, would we describe the states with strings `"State1", "State2", etc` or would we just enumerate the state column and make it an integer?
 This gem will allow us to use an integer for the `type` column.

 ## Installation

+_Current versions of this gem (>= v0.2.0) only support Ruby 3+ and ActiveRecord >= v6.1.
+For Ruby <= v2.7 or ActiveRecord <= 6.0, use v0.1.3._

 Add this line to your application's Gemfile: